CrunchyData/postgres-operator/hugo/content/Developer Setup/developing.md

 # Developing

-The Operator is an open source project hosted on github (https://github.com/crunchydata/postgres-operator)
+The [Postgres-Operator](https://github.com/crunchydata/postgres-operator) is an open source project hosted on github.

 Developers that wish to build the Operator from source or contribute to the project via pull requests would set up a development environment as follows: